Rahil-An-Analyst/Visualization/Project_1_US_Mineral_Production_Analysis_2022/README.md

 ## Files
 - `README.md`: This file.
-- `interactive_visualization.Rmd`: The RMarkdown file used to create the interactive dashboard.
+- `Visualization - Project 1.Rmd`: The RMarkdown file used to create the interactive dashboard.
-- `mineral_data.csv`: The dataset containing U.S. states' mineral production values and top minerals.
-- `mineral_production_analysis.html`: The compiled HTML file for the interactive visualization.
+- `Visualization---Project-1.html`: The compiled HTML file for the interactive visualization.

 --